High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments: Simulation Results

 The second environment is linear navigation: the agents start on a line next to each other and then navigate through a cluttered environment to reach their goal.
 The goal of each agent is its initial position translated 96 m in the positive $x$ direction (Fig. \ref{fig:linear_env}).
 The cluttered environment consists of 2 cylindrical forests of size $30 \times 30 \times 20$ m separated by a wall with rectangular openings in it (Fig. \ref{fig:env_zoom}).
 The first forest is centered at $(18, 15, 0)$ and contains 90 cylinders (density 0.1 obst/m\textsuperscript{2}).
 The second forest is centered at $(78, 15, 0)$ and contains 180 cylinders (density 0.2 obst/m\textsuperscript{2}).
 The separating wall is 0.6 m thick and contains 11 openings.
 Its width is 30 m and its height is 15 m.

 The cylinders are all of radius 0.15 m and length 20 m.
 Their center of gravity is sampled uniformly inside the forest volume. additional environments with obstacles.
 The radius of each agent is set to 0.3 m (in contrast to 0.125 m in the empty environment) for experimental diversity.
+We also set $v_{\text{samp,min}} = 5$ m/s and $v_{\text{samp,max}} = 9$ m/s, and compare it with setting a single sampling speed of $9$ m/s (w/o adapt in Tab. \ref{tab:comp_obst}) to showcase the importance of our speed adaptation algorithm \ref{app:reference_trajectory}.

 The dynamical limits are set to $a_{\text{max}} = 40$ m/s\textsuperscript{2} and $j_{\text{max}} = 80$ m/s\textsuperscript{3} for EGO-Swarm2 and our planners HDSM/HSDM\textsuperscript{*}.
 The performance of the planner in the considered environments as well as in other environments is shown in the supplementary video.
 The results of 10 simulation runs where the forests of cylinders have been randomized are shown in Tab. \ref{tab:comp_obst}.